rajk0007/katacoda-scenarios/kubernetes/services/loadbalancer.md

 What if we wanted a single point of entry for our service from the oustide?
 For that we need a LoadBalancer type of service.
-If you are running on any of the major cloud providers it will be freely available for your, but if you are on-prem or in this case katacoda then you need to make this functionality available.
+If you are running on any of the major cloud providers it will be freely available for you, but if you are on-prem or in this case katacoda, then you need to make this functionality available.

 Lets make katacoda LoadBalancer friendly: